The Betrayed (Lostprophets album): Writing and recording

+Child sex abuse incident

+On an undisclosed date in 2009, Joanne Mjadzelics, the then-girlfriend of Watkins, discovered he had committed sexual abuse against a two-year-old child as the band were continuing to record The Betrayed.
+Mjadzelics contacted the child's parents, who had reported him to Welsh authorities (child sex offences committed by British nationals are crimes of extraterritorial jurisdiction in England and Wales), though subsequent action was not taken to investigate the incident.

 Release history

 Due to the issues the band faced whilst making the album, its release was delayed many times.
 Initially the band wished for a quick-follow up to Liberation Transmission, hoping to release the album before the end of 2007.
 The band soon revised this timeframe, hoping to release a single in Autumn 2007 and the album as soon as possible afterwards.
 Before the Feldmann sessions were scrapped, the release was set for mid-2008.
 With the second attempt at recording underway in late 2008, the band planned to release a single in April and the album in June 2009.
 In May 2009 a YouTube blog reported the release to be August or September of that year.

-Stuart Richardson announced via Twitter that the album was totally finished on 26 July 2009.
+Stu Richardson announced via Twitter that the album was totally finished on 26 July 2009.
 The website for the magazine Rock Sound subsequently revealed that the album had been delayed once more to early 2010, and that the first single is "It's Not the End of the World, But I Can See It from Here", due for release in October 2009.
-The title and several tracks were revealed in 5 August issue of Kerrang! magazine.
+The title and several tracks were revealed in the 5 August issue of Kerrang! magazine.
 "It's Not the End of the World" was played for the first time on Zane Lowe's BBC Radio 1 show on 19 August, where the release date was mentioned on 12 October.
 This was later confirmed on the band's website.
 On 7 October 2009, an email from the band's mailing list stated the album is to be released on 18 January 2010, and on 9 November XFM and BBC Radio 1 confirmed the second single as "Where We Belong", to be released a fortnight prior to the album.
 The third single from the album was "For He's a Jolly Good Felon", which was released on 12 April 2010.